Yorinio/fitSTRs/readme.md

 fitstrs is being developed to help people reach their dream physique.
-It will be free to use.
+It will be free and is intended to be used in a phone's browser, while feeling like an app.
-It will start as a mobile web based app.

 Changelog
 07/08/2022